Lecanyu/Notes/machine_learning/miscellaneous/index.md

 Embedded: we can use a machine learning method to train first and then check how important those features are.

+## Feature dimensionality reduction
+There two common methods: PCA and LDA.
+PCA is an unsupervised dimensionality reduction method, whereas LDA is supervised.

+The main difference between them:

+PCA try to extract new feature vector which has big variance.
+LDA try to project original space to low dimensional space so as to maximize the distance between different classes and minimize the within-class variance.
+{% sidenote 1, "Please check [here](https://www.cnblogs.com/pinard/p/6244265.html) for details about LDA. "%}

 ## Generative model
 All types of generative models aims at learning the true distribution of training data so as to generate new data point with some variations.
 But it is not always possible to learn the exact data distribution.